Need knows no season, of course, but what better time to share the needs of local nonprofit organizations than the holiday season?

 To donate: Books for Birthdays, 1589 Skeet Club Road, Suite 102-303, High Point, N.C.
 27265. firstname.lastname@example.org.

-What we do: Free summer camp program for ill and disabled children located in Stokesdale.
+What we do: Free summer camp program for ill and disabled children.
+Camp Carefree is located in Stokesdale.

 Wish list: New, four-wheel drive pickup truck.
 Also, medical supplies such as latex-free gloves, bed pads, adult briefs; and cleaning supplies such as paper towels, toilet paper, cleansing wipes, hand sanitizer.
 Monetary donations are also needed.